After

 Once

-more we return to Ellen out struggling in the woods.
-Monster Cam reveals
+more we return to Ellen out in the woods.
+She has managed to get to

-these scenes with Ellen is that they were filmed at various times during
+obvious about all these scenes with Ellen is that they were filmed at

 Now